Last updated

 • Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, essential for managing client projects and closing deals efficiently.

-• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring top-notch client support and satisfaction.
+• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring client support and satisfaction.

 Pros